-Disclaimer: The information provided in this Guide is for general information purposes only and is correct to the best of our knowledge at the time of publication (March 2021).
+Disclaimer: The information provided in this Guide is for general information purposes only and is correct to the best of our knowledge at the time of publication (July 2022).
 While we have made every effort to ensure the information in this document is accurate, neither BMW (UK) Ltd nor the author can be held responsible for any actions or consequences arising from acting on, or refraining from taking any action, as a result of reading this.
 You should seek your own independent financial advice in relation to any taxation or accounting matters referred to in this document.
+UK model specifications may vary.